 PMI has gathered these additional information sources, which may be helpful during the coronavirus pandemic.
 Keep up to date by visiting these pages routinely and paying attention to new alerts.

 COVID-19 Projections – Institute for Health Metrics and Evaluation at the University of Washington

 Department of Homeland Security – Essential Critical Infrastructure Workforce Guidance 2.0

-Department of Labor – COVID-19 and the American Workplace
+Department of Labor – Essential Protections During the COVID-19 Pandemic

 Federal Emergency Management Agency (FEMA) – How to Help

 IMA Business Coronavirus Alert Center

 ITR Economics Video, “Clarity in the Aftermath of Dual Black Swans.”

 Morningstar Report: COVID-19 Vaccine Distribution and Herd Immunity to End Pandemic